Deep Drawing Operation in Sheet Metal

 Maximum Deep Drawing Force Calculation Formula

 You can calculate the maximum force required to draw sheet metal parts using the following formula.
-From these force calculations, you can calculate the machine tonnage to manufacture the part.
+You can calculate the required machine tonnage to manufacture the part from maximum drawing force.

 Maximum Drawing Force = π × (d+t) × t × UTS